yiisoft/validator/docs/guide/built-in-rules-each.md

 ]);
 ```

-For more information about using with `Nested`, please refer to `Nested` guide.
+For more information about using with `Nested`, please refer to [Nested] guide.

 [RGB color]: https://en.wikipedia.org/wiki/RGB_color_model
+[Nested]: built-in-rules-nested.md